 4. Entertainment – Stop in to the historic Royal Theater to catch a movie or if you’re lucky, live music and entertainment.
 If it's a Friday or Saturday afternoon, you will want to check out the Hendricks County Historical Museum just a block south of the square.

 Hopefully I've provided you plenty of ideas and incentive to plan a shopping experience in Hendricks County this year.
-For even more ideas and inspiration, check out the Visit Hendricks County Holiday Shopping Guide.
+For even more ideas and inspiration, check out the Visit Hendricks County Holiday Gift Guide.

 We hope to see you this holiday season.